TylorS/typed/apps/website/content/guides/routing-routes-matchers-and-navigation.md

 The template observes the parameter ref, so moving from issue 42 to 43 changes the heading without a second imperative URL listener.

-The stop function interrupts the running Effect; its Scope closes the live render and provided browser-history resources.
+`Fx.drainLayer` runs rendering in the application Layer's Scope. `Layer.provide` supplies its rendering and routing dependencies within one Layer graph, and `Layer.launch` keeps that lifetime open.
+Prefer this composition for application setup: one owning Scope coordinates acquisition and shutdown, and the graph can share dependency builds.
+Separate `Fx.provide` boundaries create separate scopes and builds rather than one connected setup.
+The stop function interrupts the launch Fiber, closing the live render and provided browser-history resources.
 Merely retaining `pages` does not run the application.
 A host that mounts this feature temporarily must call its disposal operation when that owner ends.

 ## Trace a click through the contracts